DevExpress/devextreme-angular-template/README.md

 ## Getting Started

-For more information about the DevExtreme Angular Template and how to customize it, refer to the following help topic: [Create a DevExtreme Application](https://js.devexpress.com/Documentation/Guide/Angular_Components/Getting_Started/Create_a_DevExtreme_Application/).
+For more information about the DevExtreme Angular Template and how to customize it, refer to the following help topic: [Application Template](https://js.devexpress.com/Documentation/Guide/Angular_Components/Application_Template/).

 ## License